daoterog/TokyoDrift/data/reports/descriptor_bandwidths/README.md

 also included if it is smaller than half the global median.
 This matters for DW4: its median nearest-reference distance is only 0.074 despite its global median of 0.917.

-The configured lists round these candidate values:
+The bandwidth lists recommended when these snapshots were recorded round the candidate values:

 | System | Real distances: 5% / 50% / 95% | Initial distances: 5% / 50% / 95% | Bandwidth list |
 | --- | --- | --- | --- |